 And now, as I've just put the finishing touches on this article, I have been informed that the bill was amended on May 1, and it's even worse than before!
-Changes to the bill now make it retroactive to January 1, 2012, so it's vital that our members know about this now!
+Changes to the bill now make it retroactive to January 1, 2012, so it's vital that fellow self-insurance industry representatives and self-insured employers in California know about this now!

-SB 1431 was introduced by Senator De Leon (and sponsored by Insurance Commissioner Jones) on February 24, 2012, and amended in the Senate on April 9, 2012, and now later amended on May 1.
+SB 1431 was introduced by Senator De Leon (and authored by Insurance Commissioner Jones) on February 24, 2012, and amended in the Senate on April 9, 2012, and now later amended on May 1.
 Its purpose, according to the Senate Committee on Health, is to "establish minimum attachment points for stop-loss policies to self-insured employers in the small group market", to "require guarantee issue for employees and dependents and guaranteed renewability of the policy for the small employer".

 This bill, in my opinion, clearly attempts to eliminate competition for the California Exchange, by virtually eliminating the option for self-insurance in the small group market in California.
-It is currently being nicknamed "The Exchange Protection Act" by prominent members of CAHU and SIIA (phrase coined by CAHU and NAHU's own David Fear, Sr.).
+It is currently being nicknamed "The Exchange Protection Act" by prominent members of the California Association of Health Underwriters (CAHU) and SIIA (phrase coined by CAHU and NAHU's past president David Fear, Sr.).
 As you'll see below, this bill has provoked action from the Self Insurance Institute of America, and if it is signed into law, it is likely California will be engaged in an expensive ERISA Preemption lawsuit.